Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 <img width="1492" height="602" alt="image" src="https://github.com/user-attachments/assets/40146460-641e-4f89-a950-acebeba103e3" />

-When Vgs-Vds<Vt, we will not see any channel present at drain side.</br>
+When Vgs-Vds<Vt, we will not see any channel present at drain side.
+This condition is called "Saturation region".</br>

 <img width="1310" height="582" alt="image" src="https://github.com/user-attachments/assets/e62baac0-53e1-4c61-a9d6-e26a0a4b8ec1" />

-This condition is termed as "Saturation region", when the mosfet is saturated and cannot do anything further.</br>

 <img width="391" height="102" alt="image" src="https://github.com/user-attachments/assets/4c0aca6a-e230-47d1-9e30-9416785487be" />

 ### L6 Drain current model for saturation region of operation
 In saturation region, the channel voltage will remain constant as 'Vgs-Vt', and the drain current will not depend on Vds.</br>
-To get drain current equation in saturation region we will replace Vds as Vgs-Vt.</br>
+To get drain current equation in saturation region, replace Vds as Vgs-Vt.</br>

 <img width="467" height="360" alt="image" src="https://github.com/user-attachments/assets/3df0adef-9616-499c-97de-477da403178b" />

-We can now see that according to the equation, the mosfet acts as perfect current source.
-But this is not true, when we increase Vds we will that Depletion region at drain increases and so channel length further reduces.Therefore, we see a slight dependency of Vds over Id</br>
+Here MOSFET acts as perfect current source.
+But this is not true, when Vds in increased, Depletion region at drain increases and so channel length further reduces.Therefore, a slight dependency of Vds over Id.
+This is called "Channel Length Modulation".</br>

 <img width="1476" height="586" alt="image" src="https://github.com/user-attachments/assets/899bf2cb-f752-43ad-8750-5fc9d6b62f50" />

-This is called "Channel Length Modulation".</br>

 <img width="876" height="168" alt="image" src="https://github.com/user-attachments/assets/b3d388c1-7074-49c9-a019-7d0ff212271f" />